Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 This is a craft I’m going to have to try for my kids.
 My youngest always says that he wants to be an artist.
 With this neat idea, your child can be an artist without making a lot of mess.

-So, you’ll need some little poms-poms that are easily purchased in the craft aisle at most general merchandising stores and then clothespins to keep the mess at bay.
+You’ll need some little poms-poms that are easily purchased in the craft aisle at most general merchandising stores and then clothespins to keep the mess at bay.
 This could be a win-win.Make this Easter craft

 5. Easy Paper Easter Wreath